November 13, 2023

 Works that require Listed Building Consent Applications

-Areas where consent will definitely be required include the replacement of windows and doors, roof renovations, structural alternations and building any type of extension.
+Areas where consent will definitely be required include the replacement of windows and doors, roof renovations, structural alterations and building any type of extension.
 Changes to outbuildings are seen as curtilage to a Listed building, so renovation or a change of use to an outbuilding, for example if you want to turn a barn into an AirBnB, will require Listed Building consent and probably planning permission too.
 To be safe it is always better to speak to an experienced Chartered Architect or Planner before beginning any work.

-Contact Us
+Contact Us about your Project

 How do you apply for Listed Building Consent?